This post may contain affiliate links. Please read our privacy policy for additional information.

 - 1 pound ground beef

-- 1/2 pound bulk mild Italian sausage
+- 1/2 pound ground mild Italian sausage

-- 3/4 cup chopped onion
+- 3/4 cup diced onion

-- 1/2 pound white mushrooms washed and chopped
+- 1/2 pound white mushrooms, washed and chopped

 - 1 tablespoon minced garlic